A special place where the sea and land meet creating an ideal location for human settlement

 Upcoming events

 The Vaughan Homestead will be open to the public from 2pm until 4pm on Saturdays, October through to April, subject to weather.
+Please contact us on the contact us form at the bottom of this web site if you would like view the Homestead outside these hours.

 Regular meetings are held with the Auckland City Council Parks Team.

-The next committee meeting will be on Saturday 20th June 2026 at 11.30am.
+The next committee meeting will be on Saturday 25th July 2026 at 11.30am.

 Our AGM was held on Saturday 16th May 2026 at 2pm at the Vaughan Homestead.

-The THS will be making a presentation to the Local board about the land at 924-6 Beach Road, Waiake.
-We would like to see this vacant council owned section preserved - perhaps as a wetland and park as it has a rich Maori history.
+The THS has made a presentation to the Local board about the land at 924-6 Beach Road, Waiake.
+We would like to see this vacant council owned section preserved - perhaps as a wetland and park as it has a rich Māori history.